ahmedabdelrahmanalghwalbi/chatgpt_eg/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-Make sure to replace placeholders like `BASEURL`, `CHATGPTAPIKEY`, `ELEVENLABSAPIBASEURL`, and `ELEVENLABSAPIBASEURLkey` with actual values or remove them if they're not meant to be public.
-Additionally, provide information about how to obtain and use API keys in your README.
+Make sure to replace placeholders like `BASEURL`, `CHATGPTAPIKEY`, `ELEVENLABSAPIBASEURL`, and `ELEVENLABSAPIBASEURLkey` with actual values .